Street Fighter II: The Animated Movie: Production

 The film was formally announced by Capcom Japan at a Street Fighter II Turbo tournament held at the Ryōgoku Kokugikan on August 19, 1993.
 Capcom produced the film on a budget of $6 million.
 The fight sequences of the film were choreographed by K-1 founder Kazuyoshi Ishii and professional fighter Andy Hug.
-Madhouse Studios did the background art for the film.
+Kusanagi, Madhouse Studios and Studio Fuga did the background arts for the film.

 Initially, Masashi Ikeda was announced as the director, but due to various circumstances, he was dropped out and replaced by Gisaburo Sugii.
 The film was completed in six months.
 Sugii gathers three times the usual number of staff, divides them into three groups, and continues production of the movie by making three 30-minute anime in six months and connecting them to make a 90-minute movie.

 English versions

 1995 home video version

 Two English dubbed versions were released directly to VHS and LaserDisc in 1995 by SMV Enterprises in North America: a tamer PG-13 version, and an unrated cut which contains, among other things, a slightly more revealing shower scene featuring Chun-Li that is still censored from the original Japanese version.
 The film was released in the United Kingdom by Manga Entertainment UK under license from Capcom.
 Manga's UK release is censored in a similar way to the US version, yet profanity is retained and is rated 15 by the BBFC.
 Manga's Australian release is entirely uncut and is rated M by the ACB.
 In addition, a slightly different version of the film appears in both the PlayStation 2 and Xbox versions of the Street Fighter Anniversary Collection as a bonus feature accessible from Hyper Street Fighter IIs Gallery Mode.
 It is more censored than the PG-13 version in terms of language, and contains some other minor edits not related to mature or vulgar content.
 The American VHS releases and the version in the North American Street Fighter Anniversary Collection were pan and scan while the Region 1 DVD has non-anamorphic widescreen.
 The European VHS version is non-anamorphic widescreen.
-These localized English versions replaced the original Japanese soundtrack in favor of licensed, popular alternative, Western soundtracks from KMFDM, Korn, Alice in Chains, Silverchair, and other bands, as well an instrumental score.
+These localized English versions replaced the original Japanese soundtrack in favor of licensed popular alternative Western soundtracks from KMFDM, Korn, Alice in Chains, Silverchair, Intermix, and other bands, as well an instrumental score.